Table of contents

 A recommendation engine enables companies to increase conversion rates and make more money by showing targeted content that speaks directly to potential buyers' interests at just the right time.
 It also makes shopping easier because consumers feel like companies know them personally when making suggestions that cater to their preferences.

-Using AI can improve your customers' satisfaction, retention, and loyalty and better understand their needs and wants.
+Using AI-powered tools like ChatGPT, you can improve your customers' satisfaction, retention, and loyalty and better understand their needs and wants.
+Simply, learn how to improve customer engagement and conversion by leveraging ChatGPT for customer service.

 3. Collect and process data with ease